Rough volatility, path-dependent PDEs and weak rates of convergence: The functional It o formula and the path-dependent PDE

-We need to introduce a number of notations that lead to the functional Itô formula.
+We need to introduce a number of notations that lead to the functional It\^o formula.
 The following is a summary of \cite[Section~3.1]{viens2019martingale} with the small twist that we allow for faster than polynomial growth.
-We define the following spaces:
+We define the following spaces and distances:

 For two paths~$\bm{\omega},\bm{\theta}$ on $\TT$ we define their concatenation at time~$t\in\TT$ as